 The following items have been banned from Vermont Landfills and must be properly disposed of through your solid waste district, town transfer station (if an accepted item) or a permitted waste hauler:

-- Appliances/White Goods - air conditioners, boilers, dehumidifiers, diswashers, dryers, freezers, furnaces, hot water heaters, microwaves, refrigerators, stoves, trash compactors, copiers, washers & water coolers.
+Appliances/White Goods – air conditioners, boilers, dehumidifiers, dishwashers, dryers, freezers, furnaces, hot water heaters, microwaves, refrigerators, stoves, trash compactors, copiers, washers & water coolers.

-- Batteries - Button cell, lead acid (car batteries) & rechargeable (nickel-cadmium, Nickel-metal-hydride, lithium-oin).
-Regular alkaline batteries are disoposed of in with your trash.
+Certain Batteries – Button cell, lead acid (car batteries) & rechargeable (nickel-cadmium, Nickel-metal-hydride, lithium-oin).

-- Electronics - Answering machines, computers (monitors, peripherals), CRT containing divices, DVD players, E-device power cords, and chargers, electronic game consoles (Xbox, Playstation, Gameboys, etc.), fax machines, PDA's (and other personal e-devices), printers, stereo equipment, telephones, televisions, wireless phones & VCRs.
+Electronics – answering machines, computers (monitors, peripherals), CRT containing devices, DVD players, E-device power cords, and chargers, electronic game consoles (Xbox, Playstation, Gameboys, etc.), fax machines, PDA’s (and other personal e-devices), printers, stereo equipment, telephones, televisions, wireless phones & VCRs.

-- Mercury-Added Products - fluorescent bulbs & tubes, thermometers, therostats, etc.
+Mercury-Added Products – fluorescent bulbs & tubes, thermometers, thermostats, etc.

-- Paints, stains, varnishs & thinners - Latex and oil based paints.
+Paints, stains, varnishs & thinners – paint products.
 This also includes paint thinner, paint remover, stains & varnishes.
 Please see our Paint Collection Program.

-To view a copy of the Vermont State Law Disposal Ban Poster please click here.
+To download a copy of the Vermont State Law Disposal Bans Poster, please visit Vermont Department of Environmental Conservation.